-According to the Fidelity 13G, through their ownership of voting common shares of FMR and because they are parties to an FMR LLC shareholders' voting, members of the family of Edward C. Johnson 3d, Chairman of FMR, may be deemed to form a controlling group with respect to FMR.
+According to the Fidelity 13G, through their ownership of voting common shares of FMR and because they are parties to an FMR shareholders' voting agreement, members of the family of Edward C. Johnson 3d, Chairman of FMR, may be deemed to form a controlling group with respect to FMR.